What's It All About?

 The Jim Jarmusch film Dead Man has been described as “a disturbing, mysterious black-and-white western,” (Rosenbaum).
-It’s a film where the protagonist William Blake, played by Johnny Depp, spends three quarters of the film dying.
+It’s a film where the protagonist William Blake, played by Johnny Depp, spends three-quarters of the film dying.
 It’s also a film many struggle with attempting to understand.
 Noted critic Roger Ebert said of his viewing, “Jim Jarmusch is trying to get at something here, and I don't have a clue what it is,” (rogerebert.com).
-The movie is clearly repeat viewing fare, as even critic Jonathan Rosenbaum has noted, “I've seen the film six times now, and each time it's grown in beauty, resonance, and visionary power,” (chicagoreader,com).
-This is reflected in the difference in the Rotten Tomatoes scores, from critics of 71% to audiences of 88%, as a regular movie viewer have the luxury of repeat viewings.
+The movie is clearly repeat viewing fare, as even critic Jonathan Rosenbaum has noted, “I've seen the film six times now, and each time it's grown in beauty, resonance, and visionary power,” (chicagoreader.com).
+This is reflected in the difference in the Rotten Tomatoes scores from critics of 71% to audiences of 88%, probably because a regular movie viewer has the luxury of repeat viewings.

-The film may seem very simple in its premise-man leaves home for a job which doesn’t exist, gets caught in an ill-fated situation, goes on the run with someone he’s just met, and dies in the end-yet there are very complex themes going on as the story unfolds.
+The film may seem very simple in its premise; a man leaves home for a job that doesn’t exist, gets caught in an ill-fated situation, goes on the run with someone he’s just met, and dies in the end- yet there are very complex themes going on as the story unfolds.
 William Blake is the dead man of the title.
 From the beginning he’s dead spiritually; then, as a result of his night with Thel, physically.
 It is on his journey to final death and peace all the images of an idealized period in time fall to the bleakness of a reality almost forgotten.
-This makes Dead Man a commentary on the dualities of living-life/death, Christian/pagan, and technology/nature-while deconstructing the preconceived notions of them.
+This makes Dead Man a commentary on the dualities of living: life/death, Christian/pagan, and technology/nature-while deconstructing the preconceived notions of them.

 Machines and technology, viewed in modern life as useful, are shown to be destructive.
 Zack Campbell states, “One cannot overlook [the film’s] acknowledgment of environmental degradation associated with progress,” (slant.com).
 It is apt that the town itself is called Machine.
 Dickinson Metalworks is truly the centerpiece and the reason for the existence of this town.
 Almost everyone in the factory is nameless and forgettable.
 The entire town is covered in the bones of dead animals.
-The only other businesses we see upon Blake’s arrival is a men making coffins and the other skinning and tanning animal hides.
+The only other businesses we see upon Blake’s arrival are a man making coffins and another skinning and tanning animal hides.
 The saloon, a lively place in old Westerns, is depressing, with its somber patrons and gloomy music.
 So much so, Blake goes outside to drink his bottle of booze.
-The industrialization of the West portrayed in the film as soul sucking.
+The industrialization of the West is portrayed in the film as soul-sucking.

 The train Fireman asks Blake “why you've come all the way out here... all the way out here to Hell,” and refers to the town as the end of the line.
 Griel Marcus describes William’s arrival as, “he heads into the accursed little Northwest town to work at what almost smells off the screen as a tannery, you realize you are now seeing the dark satanic mills, and that it’s no big deal.” (salon.com).
 His journey through the wilderness thus becomes his trial, or spirit walk, to obtain enlightenment before passing from one realm to the next.
 The end, when he is in the canoe on the water looking at the sky, is his Heaven.
 He is at peace and ready to move on to the next world.
-Blake could be seen as making his trip to Hell as a necessary journey to earn his right to enter Heaven.
+Blake's trip to Hell could be seen as a necessary journey to earn his right to enter Heaven.

 Ansen, David.
 "Dead Man."
 Newsweek 3 June 1996: 75.
 Fine Arts and Music Collection.
 Web.
 10 July 2017.